Plan Sample Size for Proportion Studies

 - •OpenStax Statistics: Population Proportion - Free textbook chapter on proportion sample size.

-Why does assuming p = 0.5 give the largest required sample size?
+Why does p = 0.5 give the largest required sample size?

 Related Math & Statistics Tools